AUTHENTIC BUILDER'S CONCEPT MODEL OFFSHORE RACER SCULPTURE

 to build.
-This one was reborn as a sculpture which shows her racing features and beauty to advantage.
+This one is mounted as a sculpture which shows her racing features and beauty to advantage.
 Her free flowing hull

 has a straight shearline, flared bow and canted transom with racy low deck house that also serves as a windshield.
 The trench

-strakes which allows the vessel to raise up out of the water, reducing drag and increasing speed.
-Due to lack of sponsorship,
+which allows the vessel to raise up out of the water, reducing drag and increasing speed.
+Due to lack of sponsorship, the

 WEIGHT 12 pounds

-racing is racing by large, ocean-going powerboats, typically point-to-point racing.
-The extreme expense of the boats
+powerboat racing is racing by large, ocean-going powerboats, typically point-to-point racing.
+The extreme expense of

-and the fuel required to participate make it an expensive and elite sport.
+the boats and the fuel required to participate make it an expensive and elite sport.=left>

 and Viareggio-Bastia-Viareggio, initially brought the sport of offshore powerboat racing to the public’s attention,